-This biography was written by Colin Brown and was first published in the Dictionary of New Zealand BiographyVolume 5, 2000
+This biography, written by Colin Brown, was first published in 2000.

 Alwyn Keith Warren was born in Wellington, New Zealand, on 23 September 1900, the son of Thomas John Cory Warren, a merchant, and his wife, Lucy Frances Williams.
 Doreen Eda Laws was born at Portswood, near Southampton, England, on 2 April 1901, the daughter of Charles Frederick Laws, a master mariner, and his wife, Eda Susan Anketell Jones.
 Both came from relatively affluent backgrounds and set great store by family associations; Alwyn’s maternal grandfather was Archdeacon Samuel Williams of Hawke’s Bay.

 Alwyn was educated at Huntley School, Marton, then in England at Marlborough College, Wiltshire, and Magdalen College, University of Oxford, where he represented his college at rowing.
 He graduated BA in 1922 and MA in 1926.
 Initially he was undecided whether to become a doctor or a clergyman, but after theological training at Cuddesdon College in 1924 he was ordained deacon (1925) and priest (1926).